Smartwatches are not just for adults. But does your child really need one?

 Today’s little ones are growing up surrounded by computers, tablets and Youtube.
 Technology has always been a part of their life – quite different from just a couple of decades ago.

-Some parents want to encourage their child to be more active so opt for a device that tracks fitness.
-Others want to know their children are safe, so opt for a wearable that allows them to stay in touch and tracks their kids location in real-time.
+Smartwatches for kids are becoming more and more popular these days.
+Some parents want to encourage their child to be more active so opt for a smartwatch that tracks fitness.
+Others want to know their children are safe, so opt for a wearable that allows them to track their GPS location at all times.
+Purchasing a device with a built-in SIM card allows parents to stay in touch even if their kids don’t have a smartphone.

-We are not exactly spoiled for choice when it comes to smartwatches for kids so its important to do some research before deciding on a purchase.
-Here’s our selection of devices that are worth considering.
+Enthusiasm for kids smartwatches nevertheless remains.
+We are not exactly spoiled for choice when it comes to quality smartwatches for kids so its important to do some research before deciding on a purchase.
+What follows is our selection of devices that are worth considering.

 Ages: 4 to 12

 The Kidizoom DX2 is the new and improved version of the company’s original watch.
 Now better than ever, this is one of the most popular devices for kids on Amazon.
 It lets young ones take pictures, videos, play games, tell time and more.

 The previous generation DX allows little ones to take pictures and videos via a 0.3 megapixel camera.
 There is a voice recorder that lets them change their voice and give it cool effects, a pedometer, and games which can be played via the touch screen.

 The second generation brings all of this and more.
 With a new sleek and stylish design the DX2 includes 55 digital and analog customizable watch faces.
 It features two cameras that allow children to capture everything from action videos to selfies and allows them to customize them into watch faces via the accompanying smartphone app.
 There is also an assortment of new games.